hinfan123/chingu-fcc-speedrun-challenge/frontend/tribute-page/README.md

 * User Story: I can click on a link that will take me to an external website with further information on the topic.

 ## Notes

+Steps:

+* Pick a topic/personality.

+* Select frontend framework.

+* Gather image and content.

+* To view this project, clone/download it and open index.html.